 At this time, only current Columbia University students, faculty, and staff may make in-person appointments for using our special collections.
 Due to Covid-19 restrictions, we are at present unable to welcome alumni or any other visitors to our library.

-Special Collections material can be used by appointment only, under supervision of a librarian, and only in the Special Collections Reading Room during scheduled hours (see below).
+Special Collections material can be used by appointment only, under supervision of a librarian, and only in the Special Collections Reading Room during scheduled hours (as reflected on the appointment calendar).
 Users are asked to follow the below instructions designed to optimize research while protecting and preserving the Special Collections materials.

 - Wash your hands before coming to the Special Collections Reading Room, and handle the materials with extreme care; many are fragile.